sudhir512kj/Task-App-Refactored-Custom-Auth/README.md

 ```
 __tests__/**/*.test.js
 ```
-Jest has been specifically configured to use that pattern and to run all tests in band with the `--runInBand` flag as to prevent conflicts between seed data within spun up instances.
+Jest has been specifically configured to use that pattern in the Node environment and to run all tests in band with the `--runInBand` flag as to prevent conflicts between seed data within spun up instances.

-Care has been taken to help prevent memory leaks by ensuring MongoDB Server Instances (through `mongoose`) and supertest agent servers are disposed upon each termination of a test suite, with clean servers spun up for the next suite, and subsequently shut down.
+Care has been taken to help prevent memory leaks and race conditions by running in band and by ensuring MongoDB Server Instances (through `mongoose`) and `supertest` agent servers are disposed upon each termination of a test suite, with clean servers spun up for the next suite, and subsequently shut down.

-Due to the complexities of Dependency Injection, database and supertest agent servers are occasionally spun up locally to a set of `test` functions within a `describe` block of Jest, permitting those tests and those tests only to operate on an Express Application that has specific dependencies mocked within the Dependency Injection Container (Awilix).
-Again, these local servers are disposed upon completion.
+Due to the complexities of Dependency Injection, database and `supertest` agent servers are occasionally spun up locally to a set of `test` functions within a `describe` block of Jest, permitting those tests and those tests only to operate on an Express Application that has specific dependencies mocked within the Dependency Injection Container (Awilix).
+Again, these local servers are disposed upon completion of use.